GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/2730c381-be7a-4b62-bd7f-e8273ebf5db2)

 In the image above we see how `Apache Spark` stores the data in the form of different type of metadata, all of them being Binary Large Objects (blob) in this case.
-In case the data to be transferred is really large, we can even select the number of partitions we want to create of this file
+In case the data to be transferred is really large, we can even select the number of partitions we want to create for this dataset.

 [Back to Table of Contents](#table-of-contents)
 &nbsp;